Pilates on the Ball

 Pilates exercises using the swiss ball

-Find a Pilates Instructor HERE to guide you through a safe and enjoyable session
+It’s crucial to find a Pilates Instructor to guide you through a safe and enjoyable session

 by PJ O’Clair

 From its earliest beginnings, the Pilates Method used a rich variety of equipment—the reformer, the wunda or stability chair, the trap table or cadillac, and so on.
 Joseph Pilates himself was known as an innovator, and his approach to movement was quite playful; he gave exercises names like cat, monkey, elephant, swan, grasshopper and flying eagle.
 One would think he would gladly have added a big, air-filled ball to his Pilates toy box.

 However, the stability ball was not even a thought in Joseph Pilates’ lifetime.
 Designed by Italian toy maker Aquilino Cosani, the ball dates back to the early 1960s, when it was used (primarily in Europe) as a physical therapy tool.
 Today there are good reasons why a marriage between Pilates and the stability ball makes sense.